bit-current/DistributedTraining/README.md

 We are currently in our next project phase  (training a slightly larger GPT2 model - 677m params), and we invite you to join our mission by dedicating your computational resources towards this training run.
 All you have to do is run a miner, and it may just change the world.

 ## Live Status
 * Done : Train TINYGPT
 * In Progress : GPT2 Training Run - 667m Params
 * Roadmap (Dropping 16 Feb 2024)
 * Office Hours (Timing TBC - Dropping 16 Feb 2024)

+## Known Issues
+* load_state_from_peers errors
+* ⁠All_reduce errors
+* Timeout errors
+⁠* suddenly diminishing miner incentive

+## Frequently Asked Questions
+* What are the minimum requirements to run a validator?
+A GPU with a minimum of 16GB RAM e.g. RTX A4000
+* What are the minimum requirements to run a miner?
+A GPU with a minimum of 16GB RAM e.g. RTX A4000